gcla/termshark/README.md

 - Read pcap files or sniff live interfaces (where tshark is permitted).
 - Inspect each packet using familiar Wireshark-inspired views
 - Filter pcaps or live captures using Wireshark's display filters
+- Reassemble and inspect TCP and UDP flows
 - Copy ranges of packets to the clipboard from the terminal
-- Written in Golang, compiles to a single executable on each platform - downloads available for Linux (+termux), macOS, FreeBSD, and Windows
+- Written in Golang, compiles to a single executable on each platform - downloads available for Linux, macOS, FreeBSD, Android (termux) and Windows

 tshark has many more features that termshark doesn't expose yet!
 See [What's Next](docs/FAQ.md#whats-next).